EffectsSDK/ios-xcframework-integration-sample/README.md

-# Video Effects SDK - iOS trial SDK frameworks and Samples
+# Video Effects SDK - iOS SDK frameworks and Samples

 Add real-time AI video enhancement that makes video meeting experience more effective and comfortable to your application in a few hours.

-This repository contains the trial version of Objective-C iOS xcframeworks versions of Effects SDK that you can integrate into your project/product to see how it will work in real conditions.
+This repository contains the version of Objective-C iOS xcframeworks versions of Effects SDK that you can integrate into your project/product.

 Also, there is the Sample Xcode project with Effects SDK integration, so you can just build and run it to see SDK in action.